 We are our own worst critic.
 As hard as we are on others to help push them to be better, we are even harder on ourselves on multiple levels.
 The most common is how we physically judge ourselves.
 As a fun exercise, try meditating looking into a mirror.
 Stare yourself dead in the eye and observe your thoughts.
 Most likely a few judgments will slip through (ie: i look tired, my hair's a mess, etc), but then observe how the thought amplifies the object of the judgement.
 Our eyes, nose and mouth will never change.
 Everything else around it will shift as we grow, but who we truly are will remain.
 This shifting occurs because there is power within our words and in our thoughts (Visuddha chakra).

 Where the mind goes, the body will follow.
 Where ever our thoughts go, that is where we put the fuel of manifestation.
 If we think we look tired then we will look even more tired.
 If we think we are energized and youthful, we will see the dark circles begin to fade.
 This is the power of the mind.
 When we release judgement upon ourselves, we let go of the confines of our dualistic mind.
-It is only when we stop judging ourselves can we begin to let go of judgements in others.
+It is only when we stop judging ourselves can we begin to let go of judgments in others.
 Remember when we point a finger at someone, there are three pointing back.

-There are stories of the mind that are fueled by the ego, labels and judgements.
+There are stories of the mind that are fueled by the ego, labels and judgments.
 Then there are the memories of the heart which are fueled by love, forgiveness and truth.
 When we live through our hearts, we find the desire or want to help and heal those around us.
 What is dear to us remains present, and the truth will be revealed.
 The stories that live in our minds are fed by worry and fear.
 The memories in our hearts stem from pure remembrance connecting us to all that is, without the cloudiness that these emotions create.
 It is here in the heart that we can let go of the conflict thoughts triggered by something that we label as upsetting.
 We remember what is truly important and are able to forgive ourselves and others.

 As mentioned previously, if we choose to protect ourselves from what we label as negative, we limit and bind ourselves from living through our center of oneness.
 It is here that we can understand everything to the fullest without limiting our knowledge with a label or judgement.
 It is here that we can find a sense of peace and inner stillness.
 The more we try to make sense of something, the less we understand it.
 The more we try to label something, the less the label fully encompasses what we are trying to describe.
 We stop ourselves from accepting things as they are as soon as we try to place them in a category or give them a title.
 Intuitively we know and understand how the universe operates even at a microscopic level.
 It is when we try to label our knowledge that we create doubt of our understanding.
 We must have faith in ourselves because we embody universal life force energy therefore we carry the knowledge of this within us.
 It is only when we find stillness, are we able to listen to our hearts and all the wisdom that it holds to find the peace within.